‘We got him’: Florida trucker arrested in 1996 rape, murder of Michigan woman

 DeYoung was stunned.

-“It’s just a flood of emotions,” she told Target 8.
+“It’s just a flood of emotions,” she told Nexstar’s WOOD-TV.
 “I’m happy, but I’m sad too.”

 DeYoung said the news brings up the pain of losing her sister all over again, but she’s grateful to the Kent County Sheriff’s Department for never forgetting her sister.